Gold flat as Europe stocks gains muted by U.S. Sandy

 "We were not keen buyers of gold at $1,780; however, we are at levels closer to $1,700," the bank said.

-"At $1,780, we estimated that gold was pricing in too much QE (quantitative easing) already, even when compared to its behaviour during previous rounds of easing by the Fed."
+"At $1,780, we estimated that gold was pricing in too much QE (quantitative easing) already, even when compared to its behavior during previous rounds of easing by the Fed."

 Platinum and palladium prices rose, bolstered by violence at a major South African platinum mine.